spinningtopsofdoom/ClojureWest2016/clojure_west/iteration/01-iteration.md

 - No incidental complexity (`nil` flag, Array Node)
 - Iteration goes from a wiki walk to a linear scan

-!SLIDE
+!SLIDE smbullets

-Current Hash Map iteration algorithm
+## Current Hash Map iteration algorithm

 - If `nil` flag is true return `[nil, <nil value>]`
 - For normal nodes